sococo/sococo-rtc/README.md

 > npm install -g grunt-cli

-Once you have grunt installed you may build the application with the grunt command, or start an automated build when files change by using the `watch` task:
+Once you have grunt installed you may build the application with the grunt command, or start an automated build when files change by using the `develop` task, which will build the source files, start a watch server, and run the express application:

-> grunt

-> grunt watch
+> grunt develop